Wednesday, February 19, 2025

 Eisenhower's warning was not repeated by any subsequent U.S. president.

 It also seems clear that "hippies," or the "left," or "liberals," or the "woke," or these days (in terms of resisting U.S. involvement in the Russia/Ukraine War) "conservatives," or whatever other non-descriptive terms we come up with for people who might think humans should evolve beyond constant war, have not and do not have a clue how to fight you.
-Their primary actions have been to write and say (or shout) critical words in the mistaken belief that their words can hamper your progress.
+Their primary actions have been to write and say (or shout) critical words in the mistaken belief that these words would cause you, the MMIC, more than a slight irritation.

-I've changed my perspective and have a revised view of political parties.
-Before now, this blog advocated for a new party, an alternative to Republicans and Democrats, that would address the mad rush of science to re-write our brains and bodies while we're distracted by war.
-This new party would identify and champion impressive and fine elements of the previous human model (i.e. us) and work to ensure that we will be able to control, somewhat, the changes racing towards us.
+Speaking of ineffectual words, I've had a change of heart about political parties.
+Previously, this blog advocated for a new party, an alternative to Republicans and Democrats, that would address the mad rush of science to re-write our brains and bodies while we're distracted by war.
+This new party would identify and champion impressive and intriguing elements of the previous human model (i.e. us) and work to ensure that we will be able to control, somewhat, the changes racing towards us.

-My current view is that a new party would not do any good because you, the MMIC, have it all locked up and will call the shots.
+My current view is that a new party would not do any good because you, the MMIC, have the party system locked up and would call the shots.
 Your monitoring of human psychology, in which you assess our gene pool's murderous components- components also found in the gene pool of our closest genetic relative, chimpanzees, that cause the perpetual warfare typical of that species, including, when stimulated, mindless fury and sadistic longing for destruction of enemies- gives you the ability to tap into that genetic potential to maximize corporate profits and control your fellow humans.
 You are the ultimate chimpanzee.

 As such, you will rewrite the current world into dystopian sci-fi.
 There will be mass dislocation and turmoil, blamed on countries or groups you designate as enemies, but throughout its course the turmoil will make huge profits for the industries of your complex.
-Your control of media will ensure that no one suspects that you wanted the chaos all along, just as no one now suspects that the lack of ability to address current challenges, like out-of-control gun use or carbon emissions or abortion, which roll on and on with no hope of resolution, is supported by your inner cynicism, whose vision holds that it's all going to collapse and be replaced anyway so why fix it?
+The buy-in from media will ensure that no one suspects that you wanted the chaos all along, just as no one now suspects that the lack of ability to address current challenges, like out-of-control gun use or carbon emissions or abortion, which roll on and on with no hope of resolution, is supported by your inner cynicism whose vision holds that it's all going to collapse and be replaced anyway so why fix it?
 No new political party is going to be able to do anything about this.

-If parties don't have the strength to represent an alternative vision, how about a foundation, something like the one in Isaac Asimov's novel of that name, where it is known simply as "the Foundation."
-In Asimov's vision, the Foundation, though essentially an advisory body, has a stature and influence beyond what typical real-life dissenting voices have today.
-If we sought this, then the question would become: What forces might be capable of creating and instating such a foundation?
+If parties don't have the strength to represent creative alternatives, how about a foundation, something like the one in Isaac Asimov's novel of that name?
+In Asimov's vision, the "Foundation" is essentially an advisory body with a mandate to consider human evolution, but it has a stature and influence beyond what voices outside of parties have today.
+If we come up with a concept for such a body, we will need to consider what forces and means would be capable of establishing it.

 Friday, January 10, 2025